heroiclabs/nakama-docs/docs/javascript-client-guide.md

 # JavaScript client guide

 The official Javascript client handles all communication in realtime with the server.
-It implements all features in the server and can be used in a browser, NodeJS environments and be embdedded inside React Native applications.
+It implements all features in the server and can be used in a browser and be embdedded inside React Native applications.

 ## Download